danielmesquitta/stay-active/README.md

 ![Demo](doc/preview.gif?raw=true "Demo")

-Micromanagement can be a reality we all face at times, and this tool helps address that by keeping your Slack status active.
-Slack considers users active when they interact with the app at least every 30 minutes.
-By using this application, you can set it up according to your preferences, open a chat with yourself, and step away as needed.
+Micromanagement is something we may all experience from time to time, and this tool provides a solution by helping keep your Slack status set to "online."
+Slack automatically marks users as "active" when they interact with the app at least once every 30 minutes.
+With this application, you can open a chat with yourself and let it run to keep your status active, allowing you to step away as needed without appearing offline.

 ## Requirements